pootiney/Game-Design-face-emotion-recognition-autism/README.md

 **But about generall features of software:**

-when you run the software:
+when you run the software:(this part is not complete yet)

 * You will see 5 Icons for 5 different levels that only first level is unlocked.
 * When user finished first level the second level will be unlocked and respectively each higher level will be unlocked after finishing each lower level.
 * After finishing each level that level will be locked.
 But after finishing all levels, entire levels will be locked.
 * Software will continue the game from the start point of where the player had left.
 * Software will notify to play each day.(??????)
-> Questions arised in designing these features of the game.(write each question arises while designing the application )
+> Questions arised in designing these features of the game.(write each question arises while designing the application, NOT COMPLETE)
 >1.
 How I can choose an option by clicking on it?
 >2.
 Application must have a realy small size, but how?
 >3.
 How lock and Unlock the levels?